Will water clean your guns?

 I sprayed the area with water and let it sit for 10 minutes.
 I then took a few clean gun cleaning patches and wiped the area.
 I then sprayed a little more water and rubbed some more with the patches.

 Here’s the result after just 2 minutes of cleaning with water.
-Water penetrates or soaks into carbon fouling and will lift it off of metal surfaces.
+Water penetrates or soaks into carbon fouling and will lift it off of metal surfaces, of course for this procedure the gun needs to have a gun safe, visit protectandlock.com to read about how to choose the best gun safe for your needs..
 This is why water-based gun cleaners work the best without toxic chemicals.
 Some of the best water-based gun cleaners are M-Pro 7 Gun Cleaner, Slip2000 725 Gun Cleaner and Mil Comm MC25.
 You can buy them here….Gun Cleaners at Amazon.com

 Here is Otis Technology’s response to the Boresnake….it’s the Ripcord.